BellevueDSCLoyd/LawEnforcement/README.md

 ## Description

-This project was one of my first.
+This project was one of my earliest data scienct projects.
 I used R to explore the data and created a logistic classification model to predict the gender of a person fatally shot by police.

 ## Format

-R was used to [code](FinalProject_LoydSam_Task3.r) the exploration.
-[R-markdown](FinalProject_LastDraft.Rmd) was used to create a [pdf](FinalProject_LastDraft.pdf) of the final work.
+R was used to [code](code/FinalProject_LoydSam_Task3.r) the exploration.
+[R-markdown](code/FinalProject_LastDraft.Rmd) was used to create a [pdf](FinalProject_LastDraft.pdf) of the final work.